+fpkm_to_counts - ---------------- ---

-fpkm_to_counts into estimated counts for tran- ---------------- --------------------------------- bg ballgown object created from real RNA-seq dataset mat matrix of isoform-level FPKMs from which to derive counts.
+Turn FPKMs from a ballgown object into estimated counts for transcripts bg ballgown object created from real RNA-seq dataset mat matrix of isoform-level FPKMs from which to derive counts.
 Rows should represent transcripts and columns should represent counts.
 Provide exactly one of bg or mat. tlengths if using mat instead of bg, vector of transcript lengths.
 Entries correspond to the rows of mat.
 Lengths should only count the nucleotides within transcripts' exons. mean_rps This should be the number of reads per sample in total for use in backing out the FPKM calculations. threshold only estimate parameters from transcripts with mean FPKM measurements at least as large as threshold.